ludlun04/IDATA2304-Project/README.md

 If you want to simulate fake communication (just some periodic events happening), you can run both the greenhouse and control panel parts with a command line parameter `fake`.
 Check out classes in the [`no.ntnu.run` package](src/main/java/no/ntnu/run) for more details.

+## How to run the application
+Main methods for running the application can be found inside the run package of the application

+### How to start the control-panel
+Note: To run multiple control-panels in intelij, you have to enable the "Allow multiple instances" setting on ControlPanelStarter.

+Navigate to the ControlPanelStarter class inside of the run package, from there run the main method.

+### How to start the greenhouse
+Navigate to the GreenhouseGuiStarter class inside of the run package, from there run the main method.

+### How to start the greenhouse server
+Navigate to the GreenhouseServerStarter class inside of the run package, from there run the main method.